idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 Yet for the four gospels, the titling is unanimous.

 This makes it most likely that the four titles are the authors' signatures, so John wrote John.
-Appealing to the idea that someone else added the name erroneously later (which to be fair, some proponents of Laz=DiLoved didn't argue, but I found at least two who did) is not only theologically questionable at best, but highly unrealistic.
+Appealing to the idea that someone else added the name erroneously later (which to be fair, some proponents of Laz=DiscipleLoved didn't argue, but I found at least two who did) is not only theologically questionable at best, but highly unrealistic.

 ## Miscellaneous Mopup

 For this section I'll just cover any other argument not dealt with above for Lazarus as the Disciple Loved, including more obscure ones not covered in the longer article.

-Another argument is the DiLoved refraining from going in Jesus' tomb would make sense if it was Lazarus.
+Another argument is the DiscipleLoved refraining from going in Jesus' tomb would make sense if it was Lazarus.

 I find that questionable (maybe someone who walked out of a tomb would be less afraid of the things), but if we grant it, there's the problem that this disciple seems to be emphasizing competitiveness with Peter.

-This makes more sense if it's someone Peter has known a long time and often is with in travels during Jesus' ministry -- John or James (or in that case maybe Andrew, Peter's brother, but I see similar signs of competitiveness about who arrives where first around Jesus' arrest, and signs that that DiLoved case is likely John).
+This makes more sense if it's someone Peter has known a long time and often is with in travels during Jesus' ministry -- John or James (or in that case maybe Andrew, Peter's brother, but I see similar signs of competitiveness about who arrives where first around Jesus' arrest, and signs that that DiscipleLoved case is likely John).

-It's argued that Peter's question about "What about him?" (paraphrase) about DiLoved in John 21 makes sense if it's about Lazarus, since Jesus had just indicated the way Peter would die.
+It's argued that Peter's question about "What about him?" (paraphrase) about DiscipleLoved in John 21 makes sense if it's about Lazarus, since Jesus had just indicated the way Peter would die.

 But it also makes sense if Peter is again being competitive with John, or simply close friends with him, etc.